Exploring Refractory Metals: Characteristics and Industrial Significance

 Tantalum (Ta)

-As already mentioned, tantalum was discovered at the same time as Niobium and share a lot of its characteristics.
+As already mentioned, tantalum was discovered at the same time as Niobium and shares a lot of its characteristics.
 An outstanding property of tantalum is the superb corrosion resistance, especially in nitric, hydrochloric and sulfuric acid and acidic environments overall.
 Overall, it has good mechanical properties.

-The main fields of application for tantalum are in medical industry.
+The main fields of application for tantalum are in the medical industry.
 There, it used for surgical equipment.
 Due to its superior corrosion resistance, tantalum is applied as chemical equipment such as vapor condensers, orifices and reaction vessels.
 Further, it is used in the manufacture of electrolytic capacitors, as it shows the second-best capacitance of all substances.

 Rhenium (Re)